IDAES/idaes-pse/docs/technical_specs/core/solvers.rst

 Non-time-indexed variables and constraints should usually be solved with the initial conditions in the first step.
 Non-time-indexed variables can optionally be detected and added to the equations solved for the initial conditions, or explicitly specified by the user.
-Users will have to take car not to include non-time indexed constraints that contain time-indexed variables at times other than the initial time.
+Users will have to take care not to include non-time indexed constraints that contain time-indexed variables at times other than the initial time.
 If such constraints exist for the fully discretized model users should deactivate them as appropriate.